IllDepence/JSONkeeper/README.md

 - - -

 ## Logo
-The JSONkeeper logo uses image content from [十二類絵巻](http://codh.rois.ac.jp/pmjt/book/200015137/) in the [日本古典籍データセット（国文研所蔵）](http://codh.rois.ac.jp/pmjt/book/) provided by the [Center for Open Data in the Humanities](http://codh.rois.ac.jp/), used under [CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
+The JSON­keeper logo uses image content from [十二類絵巻](http://codh.rois.ac.jp/pmjt/book/200015137/) in the [日本古典籍データセット（国文研所蔵）](http://codh.rois.ac.jp/pmjt/book/) provided by the [Center for Open Data in the Humanities](http://codh.rois.ac.jp/), used under [CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
-The JSONkeeper logo itself is licensed under [CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) by Tarek Saier.
+The JSON­keeper logo itself is licensed under [CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) by Tarek Saier.
+A high resolution version (3052×2488 px) can be downloaded [here](http://moc.sirtetris.com/jsonkeeper_logo_full.png).

 ## Support
 Sponsored by the National Institute of Informatics.